Best Wood For Furniture

 Because cherry wood is an excellent shock absorber and is quite sturdy, many artisans enjoy working with it.

-It is more expensive but less expensive than walnut wood, and because of its abundance, it is used in a lot of flooring by homeowners and instruments like violins and pianos.
+It is expensive but less costly than walnut wood, and because of its abundance, it is used for flooring and instruments like violins and pianos.

 5. Oak Wood